Towards early fault tolerance on a 2$\times$N array of qubits equipped with shuttling: Quantum memories with general qLDPC codes

 The gate ordering we choose in the stabiliser circuits is not optimised.
 All $X$ stabilisers will be implemented when the data qubits are shuttled one way, followed by all $Z$ stabilisers when the data qubits are shuttled back.
 Regarding the noise model, we adopt the same as in the previous section --- circuit-level noise plus additional dephasing due to shuttling (proportional to the shuttling distance).
 Due to the more complex data-ancilla interactions and to our non-optimal gate ordering, not all qubits perform their entangling operations synchronously (while it is the case for the surface code).
 Consequently, the data qubit rail might have to stop and start more often, and qubits that are not interacting will have to stay idle.
 To model this, we introduce an additional noise parameter $p_{idle}$, and add depolarising channels of probability $p_{idle}$ every time a qubit is idle while others are interacting.
 Note that we neglected this in the previous section due to the high coherence time of silicon spin qubits.

-Each code is simulated for $d$ rounds of stabiliser cycle, where $d$ is the code's estimated distance.
+The numerical experiments are run under various values of the gate noise $p$, the idling noise $p_{idle}$ and the dephasing time $T_2^*$.
+The per-dot valley noise is still fixed to $p_{dia}/4d=1.4\times10^{-6}$.
+Each code is simulated for $d$ rounds of stabiliser cycles, where $d$ is the code's estimated distance.
 The decoding is performed via \textit{min-sum} BP-OSD, a limit of 32 iterations, a scaling factor of 0.625 and a serial schedule \cite{Panteleev_2021}.
 The logical error rate \textit{per round per logical qubit} $p_{log}$ defined below is then plotted and used to compare the performance of various codes \cite{bravyi2023highthreshold}:

 Here, $P_L(k,d)$ is the probability that a logical error happens on at least one of the $k$ logical qubits of an $[n,k,d]$ code running for $d$ rounds of stabiliser cycles.